web-mjs/material-components/README.md

 * `material/mwc-top-app-bar-fixed`

-**🚧 web-mjs is not affiliated with the Material Design team.** To build, use rollup or `npm run build`
+**🚧 web-mjs is not affiliated with the Material Design team.** To build on your own, use rollup or `npm run build`